Updated: August 2024

 Financial gearing ratios

-The bottom line is that gearing increases the risk for shareholders.
+The important point to remember is that gearing increases the risk for shareholders.
 The American term for gearing is leverage.
 This word is becoming used more often in finance books and the financial media.

 Let me show you how gearing increases risk for shareholders with a few simple examples.
-We’ll look at how gearing effects shareholders’ income first.
+We’ll look at how gearing affects shareholders’ income first.

 Income gearing